Kamaro-Engineering/robotics-introduction/assignment1_leds/README.md

 Your first task will be to program an LED so that it blinks with a frequency of 1Hz.
 The tasks main goal is to make you a bit familiar with the language python and the basics of the framework.

+Put your code in the `__init__.py` file in the assignment folder and start it by executing `python -m assignment1_leds` in the root folder of the repository.

 To be able to work with a robot we have to import a robot into python.

 ```python